bluekvirus/Stage.js/implementation/HOWTO.md

 **Tip**: You can swap application template using the `Application.setup()` call upon receiving the `app:before-mainview-ready` event to layout your application differently on different platforms.
 (Use the `Modernizr` global variable for platform/feature detections.)

-You can also make good use of the `app:navigate` event and the `app:context-switched` event for per-context preparation.
+You can also make good use of the `app:navigate` event for context preparation.

 Let's proceed to define your contexts so you have something to show after the application starts.